G-Hensley/G-Hensley/README.md

 ## 🚀 Fun Facts

 - I built my portfolio site from scratch! 💻
+- I taught myself Java in less than a week! ☕
 - When I'm not coding, you can find me exploring the outdoors, reading, or working on side projects. 🌱

 ---